2025 Geotechnical Value-Add for Underground Construction Workshop

 Jeremy Groves, Senior Geotechnical Engineer, BGC Engineering

-Jeremy Groves, M.A.Sc., P.Eng.
-(BC, AB), is a Senior Geotechnical Engineer at BGC with over 15 years of consulting experience in geotechnical engineering for oil and gas pipeline and facility development through Western Canada.
-He completed a Masters of Applied Science in Civil Engineering at the University of British Columbia where he acquired specialized skills in advanced soil mechanics, geotechnical earthquake engineering, and advanced soil-pipe interaction research.
-He specializes at BGC in geotechnical hazard assessments and strain-based analysis for pipelines.
+Jeremy Groves has over 15 years of experience in geotechnical engineering for oil and gas pipeline and facility development through Canada and the United States.
+He completed a Master of Applied Science in Civil Engineering at the University of British Columbia where he acquired specialized skills in advanced soil mechanics, geotechnical earthquake engineering, and advanced soil-pipe interaction research.
+He specializes at BGC in geotechnical hazard assessments and strain-based analysis for pipelines, pipeline routing assessments and terrain geohazard identification, HDD feasibility and risk assessments, geotechnical investigative drilling, and in-situ geotechnical instrumentation installations.

 9:00 a.m.